mathieubossaert/pl-pyodk/README.md

 > Please post on Github to discuss any needs or difficulties you may encounter.

 # pl-pyODK
-## First version of functions that pull data from ODK Central, even using a filter, and automatically creates dedicated tables in your PostgreSQL database
+## A set of pl/python functions to pull data from ODK Central, even using a filter, and automatically create dedicated tables in your PostgreSQL database
 -> for example from last submission_date known in the database

 [ODK Central](https://docs.getodk.org/central-intro/) returns all datas by default.